25 Low-Carb Family Dinners That Don’t Feel Like a Compromise

 24) Creamy Pork

-It is meant to be simple, quick, and easy—pork tenderloin cooks much faster than other larger cuts and is less of a time commitment.
-Cut into medallions, sear, and then prepare a mushroom sauce in the same pan: add garlic, mushrooms, broth, and a little cream.
-In a good way, it reminds me of a steakhouse lunch special.
-If mushrooms are causing issues at your table, chop them smaller; they will disappear into the sauce more than you’d expect.
+All my instructions are meant to be simple, fast, and as easy as possible.
+Pork tenderloin cooks much faster than other larger cuts so it will take less of your time.
+Just cut it into medallions, sear them, and then prepare a mushroom sauce in that same pan: add garlic, mushrooms, some broth, and a little cream.

 25) Cauliflower Mac